Exclusive: World Champion Triathlete Tim O'Donnell Joins Celeb-Packed CBD Company | Benzinga

 Exclusive: World Champion Triathlete Tim O'Donnell Joins Celeb-Packed CBD Company

-Champions + Legends, a sports supplements brand of hemp-derived CBD CBD products for athletic preparation, performance and recovery, has tapped Tim O’Donnell to be an athlete partner.
+Champions + Legends, a sports supplements brand of hemp-derived CBD products for athletic preparation, performance and recovery, has tapped Tim O’Donnell to be an athlete partner.

 “I'm not gonna lie: there's a stigma around CBD and I was hesitant to use it until I educated myself and started understanding the benefits for me as an athlete,” O’Donnell, a world champion triathlete and Ironman competitor, told Benzinga.
 “I've found that solution.
 My biggest concern was finding a product I could trust for quality and purity.
 Luckily I've found it in Champions + Legends CBD.”